-The TPS40200 is a nonsynchronous controller with a built-in 200-mA driver, designed to drive high-speed Pchannel FETS up to 500 kHz.
+The TPS40200 is a nonsynchronous controller with a built-in 200-mA driver designed to drive high-speed P-channel FETs up to 500 kHz.
 Its small size combined with complete functionality makes the part both versatile and easy to use.

-The controller uses a low-value current-sensing resistor in series with the input voltage and the power FET source connection to detect switching current.
+The controller uses a low-value current-sensing resistor in series with the input voltage and the power FET's source connection to detect switching current.
 When the voltage drop across this resistor exceeds 100 mV, the part enters a hiccup fault mode at approximately 2% of the operating frequency.

 The part uses voltage feedback to an error amplifier that is biased by a precision 700-mV reference.
-Feedforward compensation from the input keeps the pulse-width modulator (PWM) gain constant over the full input voltage range, eliminating the need to change frequency compensation for different input voltages.
+Feed-forward compensation from the input keeps the PWM gain constant over the full input voltage range, eliminating the need to change frequency compensation for different input voltages.

-The part also incorporates a soft-start feature where the output follows a slowly rising soft-start voltage, preventing output-voltage overshoot.
+The part also incorporates a soft-start feature, during which the output follows a slowly rising soft-start voltage, preventing output-voltage overshoot.